srihitha2005/Wearable-automatic-medicine-dispenser/README.md

 ## License
 This project is licensed under the MIT License - see the LICENSE file for details.

+## Contributions
-Contributions are welcome!
+Any Contributions are welcome!
 Please feel free to open issues and submit pull requests and develop the project and the design.